 The compensation regulations and models are to be kept simple, clear and comprehensible.
 Employees as well as third parties should be able to easily understand the basic concepts.

-- Fair remuneration in accordance with responsibilities and management level:
+- Fair compensation in accordance with responsibilities and management level:

 - Group orientation:

 The compensation policy forms the basis for the compensation standards stipulated in appropriate regulations and for the compensation model.
-The compensation standards define the targets, processes and requirements for the structure of the compensation.
+The compensation standards set out the targets, processes and requirements for the design of the compensation.
 They also contain rules for the coordination between compensation and risk management.
-For the recipient, the compensation model specifies a variable compensation component, the ration between fixed and variable portions and the allocation mechanism for the variable portion.
+For employees who receive a variable component of compensation, the compensation model specifies the ratio between fixed and variable portions and the allocation mechanism for the variable portion.